-"Modlin Poems," an original piece for orchestra and voice, by composer Robert Gross, featuring three poems as text.
+"Modlin Songs," an original piece for orchestra & voice by composer Robert Gross, featuring three of my poems as text.

 National Poetry Month, 2022